Drinfeld-Stuhler modules: -motives, -elliptic sheaves and -lattices

 The third category arises in the theory of analytic uniformization of Drinfeld-Stuhler modules.
 Let $\C_\infty$ be the completion of an algebraic closure of $\Fi$.
 Let $\phi$ be a Drinfeld-Stuhler $O_D$-module over $\C_\infty$.
 By fixing an isomorphism $\Lie(\gm_{a, \C_\infty}^d)\cong \C_\infty^d$, we get an action of $O_D$ on $\C_\infty^d$ via $\partial_\phi$. \begin{thm} There is a discrete $O_D$-submodule $\La_\phi$ of $\C_\infty^d$, which is locally free of rank $1$, and an entire $\F_q$-linear function $\exp_\phi: \C_\infty^d\to \C_\infty^d$, which is surjective with kernel $\La_\phi$, such that for any $b\in O_D$ the following diagram is commutative:

 \end{thm} \begin{proof} The exponential function $\exp_\phi$ is the function constructed by Anderson in \cite[$\S$2]{Anderson}.
 The existence of $\La_\phi$ (which is equivalent to the surjectivity of $\exp_\phi$ by \cite[Thm.
 4]{Anderson}) was proved by Taelman \cite[$\S\S$9-10]{TaelmanPhD} in the terminology of $O_D$-motives.
-A starting point in Taelman's proof is a clever use of Tsen's theorem, which via the Morita equivalence reduces the proof to the analytic uniformization of Drinfeld modules (already known by the work of Drinfeld \cite{Drinfeld}). \end{proof}
+A crucial point in Taelman's proof is the use of Morita equivalence (see $\S$\ref{sME}), which reduces the proof to the analytic uniformization of Drinfeld modules (already known by the work of Drinfeld \cite{Drinfeld} and Anderson \cite{Anderson}). \end{proof}

 \begin{cor} The ring $\End(\phi)$ is canonically isomorphic to the ring \end{cor} \begin{proof} The functorial properties of $\exp_\phi$ (cf. \cite[p.
 473]{Anderson}) imply that $\partial$ maps $\End(\phi)$ isomorphically to the ring